 As a benefit to residents of the NTMWD Solid Waste Member

 Cities, Citizen’s Convenience Centers are available for

-disposal of materials twice monthly with proof of residency
+disposal of materials twice monthly with a drivers license

 and a current water bill.
+Additional details about this program are found in the Acceptable Waste Handout below.
 The Citizen’s Convenience Centers

 are located at each of the three transfer stations and at the 121 RDF.